-Two months ago when I resided in Bangalore India for a month there were days I ate Butter Chicken for Breakfast lunch and dinner.
+Four years ago when I resided in Bangalore India for a month there were days I ate Butter Chicken for Breakfast lunch and dinner.
 I’m not kidding.
-There were not a lot of things I loved about the hustle and bustle and cow shit filled streets of Bangalore but I loved being in a real cosmopolitan city for a month and the option of having good food delivered to your door.
-I never, ever saw tofu on a menu in India though.
+There were not a lot of things I loved about the hustle and bustle and cow shit-filled streets of Bangalore but what I really loved was being in a real cosmopolitan city for a month and the option of having good food delivered to your door.
+For a girl who lived her whole existence in a rural mountain town, being able to order any cuisine at any hour of the day to be delivered right to my doorstep just blew my mind.
+I never ever saw tofu on a menu in India though.

 I ate so much butter chicken in Bangalore that my boyfriend started calling me Butter Chicken.
-It is not the most enduring of nicknames but when you get up at seven a.m. and attack the leftover butter chicken instead of eggs like a normal person, well maybe I deserve that.
+It is not the most enduring of nicknames when your ass is growing by the day.
+When you get up at seven a.m. and attack the leftover butter chicken instead of eggs like a normal person would, well maybe I deserve that nickname.

-We have been back in the states for almost two months now and until tonight we have “just said no” to Butter Chicken.
-Until tonight.
-It has been cold, windy and snowy the last two nights and that has me craving Indian food.
-This is a fantasia tofu version of Butter Chicken that takes me back to rainy nights in Bangalore India.
+We had been back in the states for almost two months until that snowy night, I was “just saying no” to Butter Chicken.
+Until that one night in March.
+It had been cold, windy and snowy the last two nights and that had me craving Indian food.
+This is a fantastic tofu version of Butter Chicken that takes me back to rainy nights in Bangalore India.

 2 tablespoons Greek yogurt